scolladon/sfdx-git-delta/README.md

 sfdx sgd:source:delta --to "HEAD" --from "HEAD^" --output changed-sources/ --generate-delta
 ```

-In addition to the `package` and `destructiveChanges` folders, the `sfdx sgd:source:delta` command will also produce a copy of the added/changed files in the output folder.
+It generates the `package` and `destructiveChanges` folders, and copies added/changed files in the output folder.

 _Content of the output folder when using the --generate-delta option, with the same scenario as above:_

 ![delta-source](/img/example_generateDelta.png)

-> ⚠️ the `--generate-delta (-d)` can only be used when `--to (-t)` value is set to "HEAD" or to the "HEAD commit SHA".
+> ⚠️ Use `--generate-delta (-d)` when `--to (-t)` value is set to "HEAD" or to the "HEAD commit SHA".
-> If you need to use it with `--to (-t)` pointing to another commit than "HEAD", just checkout that commit first and then use `--generate-delta (-d)`.
+> If you need to use it with `--to (-t)` pointing to another commit than "HEAD", checkout that commit first.
 Exemple:
 >
 > ```sh
-> # move HEAD to past commit we are interested in
+> # move HEAD to the wanted past commit
 > $ git checkout <not-HEAD-commit-sha>
 > # You can omit --to, it will take "HEAD" as default value
 > $ sfdx sgd:source:delta --from "HEAD^" --output changed-sources/ --generate-delta